 As these borrow pits have been previously used, the rock has been proven as suitable for construction purposes for both aggregate and tracks.

 3.3 Summary

-Indicative aggregate volumes from each borrow pit are as follows:
+Indicative aggregate volumes that could be obtained from each borrow pit are summarised in Table 3-3 below.